move-fast/BuzzSDK_Docs/Android/README.md

 ## Observe SDK changes

 In most cases you would like to receive notifications from BuzzSDK for specific important events.
-For this reasons, you can register change listeners with the Buzz instance.
-Here is an example from an Activity that register and de-registers listeners:
+For this reason, you can register change listeners with the Buzz instance.
+Here is an example from an Activity that registers and de-registers listeners:

 ```java
 @Override